The 20 Best Congenital Central Hypoventilation Syndrome Doctors in Canada

 Toronto, ON, CA

-Saumel Ahmadi practices in Toronto, Canada.
+Saumel Ahmadi practices practicing medicine in Toronto, Canada.
 Ahmadi is rated as an Experienced expert by MediFind in the treatment of Congenital Central Hypoventilation Syndrome.
-Their top areas of expertise are Cystic Fibrosis, Congenital Central Hypoventilation Syndrome, Pseudomonas Stutzeri Infections, and Central Sleep Apnea.
+They are also highly rated in 1 other condition, according to our data.
+Their clinical expertise encompasses Cystic Fibrosis, Pseudomonas Stutzeri Infections, Congenital Central Hypoventilation Syndrome, and Epilepsy with Myoclonic-Atonic Seizures.

 Experienced in Congenital Central Hypoventilation Syndrome